Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 The business case for electrical fire prevention extends well beyond the cost of the upgrades themselves.
 Insurance carriers operating in the Los Angeles market have become substantially more rigorous in their assessment of electrical risk over the past several years, and the consequences of an unfavorable evaluation are significant.

 Properties with known high-risk panel types, including Federal Pacific and Zinsco, face the most immediate exposure.
 Some carriers have begun declining to renew policies on properties with these panels without documentation of a replacement plan.
 Others are applying significant surcharges.
-For property managers in Van Nuys, Inglewood, or Downtown LA who have these panels and haven’t addressed them, the insurance conversation is likely coming whether they initiate it or not.
+For property managers in Van Nuys, Inglewood, or Downtown LA who have these panels and have not addressed them, the insurance conversation is likely coming whether they initiate it or not.

 More broadly, insurance underwriters are asking for electrical inspection documentation and upgrade records that many property managers cannot produce for their older buildings.
-The absence of documentation doesn’t necessarily trigger a denial, but it creates an information vacuum that underwriters fill with risk assumptions that are not favorable to the insured.
+The absence of documentation does not necessarily trigger a denial, but it creates an information vacuum that underwriters fill with risk assumptions that are not favorable to the insured.
 Properties with current inspection reports, documented upgrade histories, and evidence of code compliance are demonstrably better risks, and underwriters treat them that way.

 Building a Practical Prevention Plan